AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys.md

 ---
 title: Customer-Managed Keys in Adobe Experience Platform
-description: Learn how to set up your own cryptographic keys for data stored in Adobe Experience Platform.
+description: Learn how to set up your own encryption keys for data stored in Adobe Experience Platform.
 ---
 # Customer-managed keys in Adobe Experience Platform

 All data stored on Adobe Experience Platform is encrypted at rest using system-level keys.
-If you are using an application built on top of Platform such as Real-Time Customer Data Platform and Adobe Journey Optimizer, you can opt to use your own cryptographic keys instead, giving you greater control over your data security.
+If you are using an application built on top of Platform, you can opt to use your own encryption keys instead, giving you greater control over your data security.

 This document covers the process for enabling the customer-managed keys (CMK) feature in Platform.